datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =instructions
 - df1 is messy because it violates rule #1.
 - df1 is messy because it violates rule #2.
-- df2 is messy because it violates rule #1.
 - df2 is messy because it violates rule #2.

 *** =hint